 An authentic lager brewed using the finest specialist malt and yeast.
 The key to its delicate clean taste is a cold fermentation and a long, slow maturation which allows the subtle flavours to slowly develop.
 Continental hops add a light floral element and gentle bitterness, helping to create an extremely crisp, refreshing and drinkable character.

-The Blonde is a Blonde Ale.
+The Lunardi`s Oatmeal Pale is a Pale Ale.

 The Nell Gwynne is a Fruit Cider Cider.

 This Herefordshire lady is a refreshing blend of sweet orange and mellowing cinnamon.
 Serve chilled in the warmer months, Nell will happily keep her cool but come winter, this luscious 4% medium cider is just as wonderful when warmed and can be sweetened to taste if necessary